 As Baber arrived here, the golden era of Agra started and it attained zenith during the reign of Akbar, Jehangir and Shah Jahan.
 It was during Akbar's period that Agra became the center of art, culture and commerce and learning.
 This trend achieved its peak when Shah Jahan became the ruler.

 From mid 16th century to earlier 17th century, Agra witnessed a frantic building activity and it was during this time when the symbol of love Taj Mahal was built.
 Mughals build high quality and contemporary style buildings during this era.
 The same is still reflected in whatever monuments remain in Agra.
 The narrow lanes of Agra filled with aroma of Mughlai cuisine, the craftsman who are busy in crating master pieces with their skill all remind of the Mughal royalty which this city had once experienced.
 Today the remains left in Agra have become a major tourist attractions, attracting innumerable tourists to this major tourist destination of India.

 Now move further for sightseeing.

-- ts construction started by 1631 AD and ended by 1651 AD.
+Visit the TAJ MAHAL - Its construction started by 1631 AD and ended by 1651 AD.
 It was built by Shah Jahan and is known as one of the Seven Wonders of the World.
 Taj Mahal is popularly known as the symbol of Love and was built in the memory of Mumtaz Mahal (Shah Jahan' s second Wife).

 AGRA FORT - Agra fort was built by the famed Mughal emperor Akbar in 1565 AD, the fort is predominantly of red sandstone.
 Ensconced within is the picture perfect Pearl Mosque, which is a major tourist attraction.

 In the evening drive back to Delhi and spend the night at Delhi.